-"Yoga is the gift of finding peace within ourselves.
-It brings an awareness that allows us to see more clearly and live more fully from our hearts.
-I feel blessed to be able to teach and share what I feel so passionate about.
-Bringing people into stillness, allowing them to find the present moment is a beautiful art as it softens everyone."
+"Yoga brings the gift of finding peace within ourselves.
+Allowing us to see more clearly our personal truth so that we can live more fully from our hearts.
+In this way we can show up in the world more conscious of the highest good for ourselves and the planet.I feel so blessed to be able to share and teach what I feel so passionate about.
+Bringing people into stillness and allowing them to find the present moment is a beautiful art as it softens everyone."

 Victor found yoga after years of football and the Marine Corps took a toll on his body.
 His first class, however, opened his mind to a much bigger view of what yoga could offer beyond the physical body, and before long it was evident that teaching was Victor's true calling.
 His personal experience with yoga as therapy allows him to relate to the differing needs of each student and he approaches each class with this inspiration.
 He has completed teacher traning programs with Max Strom as well as Marcia Wenig of Yoga Kids International, and he continues to be an avid student attending worshops with many nationally renowned teachers.
 Also a certified herbalist and Thai Yoga Massage Therapist, Victor truly believes in the practice of healing through the breath.
 His class encorporates this art along with great emphasis on proper alignment to enable both healing and development.